You Can’t Read That! is a periodic post featuring banned book reviews and news.

 Zinn’s history has been the target of censors and book banners from its publication in 1980 to the present day.
 The ongoing controversy over A People’s History is what motivated me to read it.

 As a child I believed my country was exceptional.
 That’s what I was taught; that’s what the adults I looked up to believed.
 Victory in WWII was still fresh and the economy was booming under Eisenhower, at least for families like mine.
 When I was still very young my father joined the US Air Force and we began to move around the country.
 I was exposed to families who were not like the ones I saw on TV, families who experienced a different American reality from the one I was taught.
-At an age when I was politically aware enough to know segregation was wrong and could not last, my father was stationed in Virginia and I was sent to a whites-only school.
+At an age when I was politically aware enough to know segregation was wrong and could not last, we were posted to Virginia and I was sent to a whites-only school in a suburb of Washington DC.
 Shortly afterward I gave up believing in fairy tales and god.
 I started reading on my own, a habit I never successfully broke.
 I protested our early involvement in Vietnam, packed clothes and food for the Freedom Riders, helped a friend obtain conscientious objector status, joined SNCC.
 American history, to me, had begun to look not all that different from the history of any other country.

 Which is to explain that I knew at least some of the untaught history of the USA before I ever picked up Howard Zinn’s book.
 Nevertheless, the factual information collected here is shocking.
 Even for an old cynic like me, the accumulation of sordid details is depressing.
 On and on Howard Zinn goes, relentlessly rubbing our noses in American history as it was experienced by the Indians, indentured servants, black slaves and freemen, the poor, the landless, the unprivileged, women, child laborers, the bottom 50%.
 Zinn frankly admits this was his express purpose in researching and writing A People’s History; if you accept his premise — that it is just as important to study history from the point of view of the oppressed as it is from the point of view of the oppressors — then everything he relates in this book follows.
 But damn, it’s depressing to try to digest it all at once, even if you appreciate the importance of what Zinn was trying to accomplish.